Skip to content

 Who should I consult?

-Consultation is a collaborative process between the PCBU and workers.
+Consultation is a collaborative process between PCBUs, workers and worker representatives.
 It involves sharing information about health and safety.

 PCBUs must give workers who are, or are likely to be, directly affected by a matter relating to health and safety, a reasonable opportunity to express their views or raise issues.